What to look for

 Tools and techniques to help when proofreading an annual report

-Often, the proofreading stage will come after the first draft of the report has been designed.
-While not as easy to make changes, Adobe’s built-in comments tools allow for errors to be highlighted and corrections suggested.
-Sticky notes, strike-through and highlight are all useful ways of highlighting errors on a PDF document.
+Often, the proofreading stage comes after the first draft of the report has been completed.
+While not as easy to use, Adobe’s built-in comment tools allow errors to be highlighted and corrections suggested.
+Sticky notes, strikethrough and highlighting are all useful ways to highlight errors in a PDF document.

 For spotting more advanced grammar issues, Grammarly is a great tool with a useful free option that will spot common issues.
 Of course, automated tools should only assist a human proofreader, whose own eyes will be attuned to spotting grammar, spelling and consistency mistakes as they come across them.

-At JDJ Creative, we’re experienced in designing reports and whitepapers for businesses in all sectors.
-Before supplying you with your files, we always carry out in-house quality control checks which should find many obvious errors.
+At JDJ Creative, we’re experienced in designing reports and white papers for businesses across all sectors.
+Before supplying you with your files, we always carry out in-house quality control checks, which should find many obvious errors.
 But for maximum accuracy, we recommend undertaking a full proofread of your report.

 If you require proofreading of a report, please do get in touch with our team today.